Using Recorded Data to Improve SRS Tests

 Conclusion

-A modified user waveform generated with the max enveloping technique yields an SRS waveform close to the original real-world waveform in terms of waveform shape, frequency content, and amplitude.
+A modified user waveform generated with the max enveloping technique yields an SRS waveform similar to the field recording in terms of waveform shape, frequency content, and amplitude.

 Standard synthetic waveforms often do not match real-world transient events.
 They are generated with mathematical algorithms and cannot match the realistic qualities of a modified user waveform.